Microsoft Ventures backs Illusive Networks, a cybersecurity firm that protects with deception

 Pokémon Go is finally available in South Korea

-Illusive Networks, a cybersecurity startup based out of Israel that protects networks by building “deception” frameworks to identify and trap malicious hackers, has added Microsoft Ventures — the software giant’s young investment arm — as its newest strategic investor.
-In keeping with the startup’s name and purpose in this world, Illusive is not disclosing any details about the terms of this investment — except that it’s a new investment.
+Illusive Networks, a cybersecurity startup based out of Israel that protects networks by building “deception” frameworks to identify and trap malicious hackers, is today announcing that it has added Microsoft Ventures — the software giant’s young investment arm — as its newest strategic investor.
+In keeping with the its name and purpose in this world, Illusive is not disclosing any details about the terms of this investment — except that it’s new, and who has made it.

 It brings the total raised by the startup to something more than $30 million, after Illusive picked up $22 million in 2015 led by NEA.
-Others investors include Cisco also as a strategic backer, Innovation Endeavors, Bessemer Venture Partners, Citi Ventures, Marker, and Team8 — a security incubator that spawned Illusive.
-Microsoft Ventures is also a new backer of Team8.
+Others investors include Cisco also as a strategic backer, Innovation Endeavors, Bessemer Venture Partners, Citi Ventures, Marker, and Team8 — a security incubator founded by alums of the Israeli Defense Forces that spawned Illusive.
+(The IDF is a kind of incubator in itself, in terms of the amount of talent that comes out of it to found startups.)

+Separately to today’s news, Microsoft Ventures is also a new backer of Team8, revealing its investment in the firm alongside other common investors like Cisco and Citi earlier this month.

 “We have made the investment just recently,” Mony Hassid, who runs Microsoft Ventures in Israel, told TechCrunch of Illusive.
 “We have made a decision to invest in the deception market, and we believe there are more security opportunities, which is why we have invested in Team8 in addition to this.”

-Illusive was founded in 2014 and it is part of a new guard of security firms — they include other startups like Shape Security but also larger firms like Imperva that have built “deception” products alongside their existing detection and response businesses — have emerged in the wake of a large, significant evolution in technology.
+Illusive was founded in 2014 and it is part of a new guard of security firms — they include other startups like Shape Security but also larger firms like Imperva that have built “deception” products alongside their existing detection and response businesses.
+These have emerged in the wake of a large, significant evolution in technology.

-Large organizations all run their businesses in large, distributed, digital networks; and with that have arisen a very distributed and sophisticated cadre of malicious hackers — working independently; in teams; for governments; for crime syndicates; for themselves — dedicated to breaking into those networks and doing bad things.
-This confluence has caused an unprecedented number of destructive cyber attacks and hacks in the last few years.
+Large organizations now all run their businesses in large, distributed, digital networks; and with that trend a very distributed and sophisticated cadre of malicious hackers has arisen — working independently; in teams; for governments; for crime syndicates; for themselves.
+Their aim: to break into that proliferation of networks, to do bad things.
+This confluence has caused an unprecedented number of destructive and increasingly sophisticated cyber attacks and hacks in the last few years.

 Illusive accepts that malicious hackers will manage to find ways into networks: it doesn’t deal in firewalls or anything that might keep them out full stop.
 Instead, it takes a page out of another development in tech — virtual and augmented reality — and creates an alternate, false version of a company’s network to trap those hackers.

-“There will always be a phishing or drive by attack,” founder and VP of R&D Ofer Israeli said in an interview.
+“There will always be a phishing or drive-by attack,” founder and CEO Ofer Israeli said in an interview.
 “Humans are the weakest link and always will be and will continue to make mistakes.
 But once the hacker is in, now we have an attacker who needs to orient himself.”

 Once a hacker finds himself (or herself) in the Illusive version of your network, Illusive identifies that individual and either keeps him locked in there forever, or ejects him for good.